Regulation & Legislation

 Many states now face a boon, which is good news for GOs.
 The National Association of State Budget Officers (NASBO) reports fiscal 2021 delivered record-breaking increases in general fund revenue and spending in fiscal 2022.
 According to NASBO, “States [in aggregate] saw two consecutive years of double-digit percentage revenue growth and collections far exceeding budget forecasts in fiscal 2021 and fiscal 2022.”

-Despite healthy balance sheets, credit research remains essential, notes Karl Zeile, fixed income portfolio manager for The Tax-Exempt Bond Fund of America®.
+Despite healthy balance sheets, credit research remains essential, notes Karl Zeile, Capital Group fixed income portfolio manager.
 “Analyzing the strength of sector trends as well as issuer fundamentals is key to uncovering opportunities that can enhance a portfolio.”

 For revenue bonds, the impact of interest rates is a two-sided coin.
 On one side, issuers came to market and borrowed at very low rates.
 This locked in a relatively low fixed cost for them to finance capital expenditures and infrastructure.
 Unlike corporate bonds, munis also typically don’t require refinancing on a regular basis.
 Muni projects come to market with decades-long, fixed-rate debt issuance aligned to the useful life of the project.